Artirigo/react-native-file-provider/README.md

 After generating a contentUri you can for example share the file with other Apps using [react-native-share](https://github.com/EstebanFuentealba/react-native-share), etc.

+**Caution: the current state of [react-native-share](https://github.com/EstebanFuentealba/react-native-share) doesn't allow to use contentUris other than from the Image Library.
+Use my fork (https://github.com/Artirigo/react-native-share.git#sharing-content-uris) instead until it will be merged in.**

 ## Getting started